ignite/cli/docs/Starport IBC.md

 Linked foo <--> bar
 ```

+The two chains are now connected via IBC and you have successfully created a relayer.

 ## Sending tokens from `foo` to `bar`

-Once the chains are connected, you can use a relayer CLI `rly` to create an IBC token send transaction:
+Once the chains are connected, you can use a [relayer](https://github.com/ovrclk/relayer) CLI `rly` to create an IBC token send transaction:

 ```
 rly tx transfer foo bar 5token $(rly chains address bar)